 Two Boxers Play With a Hose on a Hot Day

-Use a Cooling Pad or Bandana to Cool a Dog Down
+Use of a Cooling Pad or Bandana

 Some pet stores sell cooling pads and beds for dogs to lie on or cooling vests for a dog to wear.
 These devices contain a cavity inside that can be filled with cold water.
 My family has found that the pads stay beautifully cool.
 However, despite the manufacturer's claims about the great strength of their pads, all the ones that we've tried have eventually developed a leak at the seams.